vinayudyawer/ATT/README.md

 the Integrated Marine Observing System’s Animal Tracking Facility (IMOS ATF) national data repository.
 The ATT accepts detection data exported from the IMOS ATF database (referred to as ‘IMOSdata’ here, and can be accessed through the [AODN portal](https://portal.aodn.org.au)).
-The ATT can also be used to analyse data exported from the VEMCO data management software VUE.
-We are currently working on the functionality for using the ATT with detection data exported from other passive telemetry networks.
+The ATT can also be used to analyse data exported from the VEMCO data management software VUE (refered to as 'VEMCOdata' here).
+We are currently working on additional functionality for using the ATT with detection data exported from other passive telemetry networks.

 <br>